magfurulabeer/the_odin_project/6. Javascript and jQuery/Project 3 - Snake/README.md

 * Ability to get Achievements
 * An achievement list which is displayed after pressing the button on top on Game Over
 * A scoreboard and a restart button
-* Music, sounds, and a mute button
+* Music, sounds, and a mute button (NOTE: Mute button currently does not work in FireFox)